-The site manager and the headteacher will carry out an extensive risk assessment for each event.
+The site manager and the headteacher will carry out a risk assessment for each event.
 The site manager will lock the school after the event has finished.

-During off-site events, the school premises will be secured if no member of staff remains on site.
+During off-site events, the school premises will be secured.

 Individual staff members will not be left alone on the school premises with a parent or visitor.
-Where lone working is necessary, e.g. a parent meeting with a teacher, a lone worker risk assessment will be carried out.
+Where lone working is necessary, policy will be followed.

-8. Access to the premises
+10. Access to the premises

-The school premises are private property; however, parents of enrolled pupils have an 'implied licence' to access the school premises at specified times.
+The school premises are private property; however, parents / carers of enrolled pupils have an 'implied licence' to access the school premises at specified times.